VP Harris looks to show her clout at Summit of the Americas

 “Corruption is a huge problem, but clearly there are more delicate ways to handle this,” said Winter.
 “A lot of doors closed even before she got on the ground.”

-At the summit, she's expected to announce another $1.9 billion in commitments, according to a senior Biden administration official who declined to be identified before the announcements.
-The commitments reflect Harris' belief in the private sector's ability to create jobs that foster economic growth and discourage young adults from abandoning their homes.
+On Tuesday, she announced more than $1.9 billion in commitments, aimed at using the private sector to create jobs that foster economic growth and discourage young Central American adults from abandoning their homes.

 New initiatives being announced include a $700 million expansion of cellular networks in Guatemala, Honduras and El Salvador by Miami-based Millicom; a $270 million commitment by Visa to promote digital payments; and a $150 million nearshoring investment by the Gap.
 Inc. that could see as many as 5,000 jobs created closer to the U.S.